New NHS Alliance News:

 Full details coming soon but please save the date and register your interest now with email@example.com.
 Please note places are limited and we will be offered in order of registered interest.

-- New NHS Alliance responds to Brexit.
+- New NHS Alliance responds to GP role in health checks for people with severe mental illness.
 New NHS Alliance

 This fortnight’s news: